Nirj Deva: European Parliament

 Deva was chosen by the Conservatives to be one of their candidates for the South East England at the 1999 European Parliament election.
 This was to be the first European election in the UK to use the closed party-list proportional representation electoral system and Deva was placed fifth amongst the eleven Conservatives candidates in South East England.
-After the election the Conservatives were entitled to five MEPs from South East England and therefore Deva was elected to the European Parliament.
+Following the election the Conservatives were entitled to five MEPs from South East England and therefore Deva was elected to the European Parliament.
 Deva became the first Asian-born person to be elected as a Conservative member of the European Parliament.
 At the 2004 European Parliament election Deva was moved up to second place on the Conservatives' list of candidates for South East England.
 After the election the Conservatives were entitled to four MEPs from South East England and therefore Deva was re-elected to the European Parliament.

 In April 2005 he was chairman of the European Parliament's delegation to the UN Commission on Sustainable Development in New York, and delivered a paper on the future of the United Nations at the US Council on Foreign Relations.
 A few months later, he headed the European Parliament's delegation to the UN High-Level Conference on global financing of aid.
 Also in 2005 he was Co-Chairman (with former Prime Minister of France Michel Rocard) of the European Parliaments' Delegation to the World Summit at the United Nations 60th General Assembly.

 At the 2009 European Parliament election Deva was placed third on the Conservatives' list of candidates for South East England.
 After the election the Conservatives were entitled to four MEPs from South East England and therefore Deva was re-elected to the European Parliament.

 In November 2011 it was announced that Deva would be the European Conservatives and Reformists Group's candidate for President of the European Parliament.
 In the election in January 2012 he was backed by 142 MEPs, compared to the S&D winning candidate Martin Schulz, backed by 387 MEPs.

 At the 2014 European Parliament election Deva was ranked one spot higher for the same EU region.
-After the election the Conservatives were entitled to three MEPs from South East England and therefore Deva was re-elected to the European Parliament.
+Following the election the Conservatives were entitled to three MEPs from South East England and therefore Deva was re-elected to the European Parliament.
 After the election mainstream Sri Lankan media falsely reported Deva had increased "his share" of the vote: electors vote for the party, not the candidate, and Conservative votes and share of the vote decreased.

 Deva serves as co-ordinator on the Committee on Overseas Development and Cooperation, and is a bureau member of the ACP-EU Joint Parliamentary Assembly.
 He is also a member of the Committee on Foreign Affairs of the European Parliament.
 He has established an online campaign calling for a referendum on the European Constitution (www.giveusareferendum.eu), and launched an online survey asking the views of his constituents on the future of the EU (www.southeastsurvey.eu).